Updated in 2023

 - How many new users/leads did the campaign generate?

-Here’s an example of a resume statement that we made more effective using the above suggestions.
+Here’s an example marketing resume statement that we made more effective using the above suggestions.

 Bad: Blogged on the company website and wrote ads that promoted housing options to create a larger social media presence.